opendocsg/slw-judgments-backfill/2013_SGHC_130/report.md

 included into the pool of matrimonial assets”. [note: 18]

 28     In the premises, Property Y was the matrimonial home in which the husband has a beneficial interest and as such is to be treated as a matrimonial asset.
-I should add that the position is the same even if the wife and husband were already separated at the time the husband became beneficially entitled to Property Y: see _Tang Ngai Sheung Peggy v Wong Yeu Yu_ [2008] SGHC 221 at [9].
+I should add that the position is the same even if the wife and husband were already separated at the time the husband became beneficially entitled to Property Y: see _Tang Ngai Sheung Peggy v Wong Yeu Yu_ <span class="citation">[2008] SGHC 221</span> at [9].

 29     As for the valuation of Property Y, I accepted the wife’s valuation of S$2,200,000 as at 13 June